mathjax/MathJax-docs/web/typeset.rst

 see if the content of the page seems to include math, and only loads MathJax if it does.
-Note that this is not a very sophisticated test, and it may think there is math in some cases when there really isn't but it should reduce the number of pages on which MathJax will have ot be loaded.
+Note that this is not a very sophisticated test, and it may think there is math in some cases when there really isn't but it should reduce the number of pages on which MathJax will have to be loaded.

 Create a file called ``check-for-tex.js`` containing the following: